Method & Sources

 Cascade resolution

-When a patron or key dependency shifts, the cascade propagates to dependent actors.
+When a patron or key dependency shifts, the cascade propagates.
 A proxy whose patron has been degraded sees its Reach compressed accordingly.